The Numbers and People That Tell the Story of AI Horizons 2025

 Amazon's $20 billion Pennsylvania commitment—the largest private sector investment in state history—was just the beginning.
 The project will employ 10,000 tradespeople with construction starting immediately.
 Notably, Amazon received $0 in state incentives—all Pennsylvania money went to university workforce development instead.

-New deployments emerged throughout the summit.
+New implementations emerged throughout the summit.
 BNY announced its $10 million CMU AI lab partnership, emphasizing how these longtime Pittsburgh institutions aim to create responsible, resilient AI solutions.
 From Pittsburgh, BNY's AI systems already manage $50 trillion in global assets—not someday, but today.

+Google President Selin Song unveiled the Google AI Accelerator for Pennsylvania Small Businesses as part of the AI Works for America initiative, targeting 1.1 million small businesses statewide with no-cost resources.
 The program includes live, hands-on workshops led by Pennsylvania AI Coaches, plus access to Google AI and Prompting Essentials courses and Google Career Certificates—representing a $25 million investment.
 With 50 businesses trained on day one, the program will reach all 20 Carnegie Library branches through December 2027.

 Google's infrastructure commitment is equally impressive: a $3 billion, 20-year power purchase for 670 megawatts from Pennsylvania hydroelectric facilities—the world's largest corporate clean power deal for hydroelectricity, powering AI deployment now.